 Gwen Prestwood, Director Emeritus Gwen trained in the Cecchetti style of Classical Ballet.
 She has studied under Jeanne Hansberry, James Kenny, and Andrew Pap, Mikhael Murnane, Pam Smith, Randall Bane, Karen Seran and Yvonne Peters, and is a former member of the Devon Festival Ballet.
 She has danced at Good Samaritan since 1985, first as assistant director; and as director 1996-2018.
 As assistant to founding director, Valerie Henry, she was exposed to such diverse dance styles as Modern, Folk, Character, Lyrical and Mime.
 Throughout her career, Gwen has been privileged to dance with Steve Fry and Alyosha Ryabinov, to teach at various Christian dance conferences and workshops, and to reset and stage Valerie’s innovative choreography for Handel’s “Messiah”.
 In her earlier career she served as art instructor at Delaware County Christian School.
 In addition to directing the dance choir, Gwen leads a worship band team and is an avid gardener.

 Karen Watkins, Director has been dancing at GSDA since 1991.
 She trained extensively with Valerie Henry, and has also studied at West Chester University, Paul Klocke Dance, American Academy of Ballet, and Master Classes under Elbert Watson, Cynthia Gregory, Pam Smith, Randall Bane and the At Marah Dance Company.
 In addition to studying folk, character, lyrical, pointe, ballet and modern, she has choreographed and performed in community theater productions, musical theater camps, taught student drama classes, and taught dance at other churches and non-profit organizations, including currently the dance instructor at Claritas Classical Academy.
-When not teaching dance you might find Mrs. Watkins cooking, camping or homeschooling her three children.
+When not teaching dance you might find Mrs. Watkins cooking, camping or homeschooling her four children.

 In addition, we have been blessed with Assistant Teachers who demonstrate enthusiastically loving Jesus with their dance.